-David Clark, Worldwide Operations Senior Vice President of Amazon recently stated that, "Amazon’s transportation network is built on a foundation of 20 years of operations and logistics experience, an unwavering commitment to safety, technological innovation, and talented teams who are obsessed with delivering for our customers," This statement came on the heels of an announcement earlier this year that they were ramping up their Prime delivery service to get packages to customers in just one day ahead of the holiday season.
-To reach this goal, they bought more jets, vans and storage warehouses spending about $1.5 billion, to support their 150 U.S. delivery stations that employ more than 90,000 employees.
+David Clark, Worldwide Operations Senior Vice President of Amazon recently stated, "Amazon’s transportation network is built on a foundation of 20 years of operations and logistics experience, an unwavering commitment to safety, technological innovation, and talented teams who are obsessed with delivering for our customers," This statement came on the heels of an announcement earlier this year that they were ramping up their Prime delivery service to get packages to customers in just one day ahead of the holiday season.
+To reach this goal, they bought more jets, vans, and storage warehouses spending about $1.5 billion, to support their 150 U.S. delivery stations that employ more than 90,000 employees.

-Amazon wants to control its own destiny.
-The company has made it clear that its future lies with its own delivery fleet, which it's steadily building out.
-Ultimately, we should expect to see Amazon using partners only to supplement its own trucks and planes.
+Amazon wants to control its destiny.
+The company has made it clear that its future lies with its delivery fleet, which it's steadily building out.
+Ultimately, we should expect to see Amazon using partners only to supplement its trucks and planes.
 By owning the entire supply chain from its warehouses to its customers' doors, it is generally less expensive for Amazon to move items itself.
-It has been projected that on average Amazon’s costs to ship a package using FedEx, UPS and USPS is $8 while the cost for Amazon to move those packages themselves is only $6.
+It has been projected that on average Amazon’s cost to ship a package using FedEx, UPS, and USPS is $8 while the cost for Amazon to move those packages themselves is only $6.
 That translates into a savings of $2 billion.
 The financial benefit improves as the company scales the number of deliveries it makes.
 This enables Amazon to deliver many more items with Prime one-day shipping than it previously could afford to do with UPS or FedEx.

 Those companies that are best in class will recognize the need to view their logistics operations as a competitive weapon, not just a transportation function.
-Companies will need to strategically manage their logistics operations and transportation costs to stay competitive as Amazon enters the marketplace in the not too distant future.
+Companies will need to strategically manage their logistics operations and transportation costs to stay competitive as Amazon enters the marketplace in the not-too-distant future.